-- (a) The juvenile shall constantly be monitored by an audio/video system during the entire custody. - (b) Juveniles shall have constant auditory access to department members (15 CCR § 1147). - (c) Initial placement into and removal from a locked enclosure shall be logged (Welfare and Institutions Code § 207.1(d)). - (d) Unsceduled safety checks to provide for the health and welfare of the juvenile by a staff member, no less than once every 15 minutes, shall occur (Welfare and Institutions Code § 207.1(d); 15 CCR § 1147; 15 CCR § 1151). - 1.
+- (a) The juvenile shall constantly be monitored by an audio/video system during the entire custody. - (b) Juveniles shall have constant auditory access to department members (15 CCR 1147). - (c) Initial placement into and removal from a locked enclosure shall be logged (Welfare and Institutions Code § 207.1(d)). - (d) Unscheduled safety checks to provide for the health and welfare of the juvenile by a staff member, no less than once every 15 minutes, shall occur (15 CCR 1147; 15 CCR 1151). - 1.
 All safety checks shall be logged. - 2.
 The safety check should involve questioning the juvenile as to his/her well-being (sleeping juveniles or apparently sleeping juveniles should be awakened). - 3.
-Requests or concerns of the juvenile should be logged. - (e) Males and females shall not be placed in the same locked room (15 CCR § 1147). - (f) Juvenile offenders should be separated according to severity of the crime (e.g., felony or misdemeanor). - (g) Restrained juveniles shall not be mixed in a cell or room with unrestrained juveniles.
+Requests or concerns of the juvenile should be logged. - (e) Males and females shall not be placed in the same locked room (15 CCR 1147). - (f) Juvenile offenders should be separated according to severity of the crime (e.g., felony or misdemeanor). - (g) Restrained juveniles shall not be mixed in a cell or room with unrestrained juveniles.